racheleyg12/CS205-Pair-Project-RG-SN/README.md

 The main program wil run in the Schedule class.

 Some Changes:
--From the initial proposal we got rid of student class.
+-From the initial proposal we got rid of student class (like we said).
 -We changed all sets to ArraysLists from the initial submission of the outline.
--Got rid of addProfessor (Professor p) in the Schedule class as that should be something done within the Class class, because each class needs a professor.
+-Got rid of addProfessor (Professor p) in Schedule as it didn't make sense since a Professor needs to be part of a Class.
--We changed find methods to return a boolean, true if class and professor are found, false otherwise.
+-We changed find methods to return a boolean, to return true if class and professor are found, false otherwise.
--To Class we added compareTo method in order to sort(by finish time) and compatible method to see which other classes are not overlapping with it.
+-To Class we added compareTo method in order to sort (by finish time) and compatible method to see which other classes are not overlapping with it to schedule classes correctly.
+-To classroom we added a new field classes: ArrayList<Class> as a classroom would contain a schedule of classes.

 Standards:
 -Classroom are available 8am to 8pm.